26-27 September 2022, online

 Day 2 – workshop

 Day 2 attendance is by invitation only and restricted to 100 participants on a first come, first served basis.
 Invitations will be sent out to HELCOM, Baltic Earth and other relevant stakeholders.
+Already registered participants from March 2022 will be prioritized.
 If you haven’t received an invitation but believe having a good reason to attend, send us an email (see contacts below).
 You will then be placed on a waiting list.
 Please note that there is a separate registration procedure for Day 2 (see details in the invitation email).

 Objectives of the BSC2022